-Fentanyl transdermal system is:
+Fentanyl trans dermal system is:

-- A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage pain severe enough to require daily around-the-clock, long-term treatment with an opioid, in people who are already regularly using opioid pain medicine, when other pain treatments such as nonopioid pain medicines or immediate-release opioid medicines do not treat your pain well enough or you cannot tolerate them. - A long-acting (extended-release) opioid pain medicine that can put you at risk for overdose and death.
-Even if you take your dose correctly as prescribed you are at risk for opioid addiction, abuse, and misuse that can lead to death. - Not for use to treat pain that is not around-the-clock.
+• A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage pain severe enough to require daily around-the-clock, long-term treatment with an opioid, in people

+- who are already regularly using opioid pain medicine, when other pain treatments such as non-opioid pain medicines or immediate-release opioid medicines do not treat your pain well enough or you cannot tolerate them. - A long-acting (extended-release) opioid pain medicine that can put you at risk for overdose and death.
+Even if you use your dose correctly as prescribed you are at risk for opioid addiction, abuse, and misuse that can lead to death. - Not for use to treat pain that is not around-the-clock.

-Important information about fentanyl transdermal system:
+Important information about fentanyl trans dermal system:

 - Get emergency help right away if you use too many fentanyl trans dermal systems (overdose).
-When you first start taking fentanyl transdermal system, when your dose is changed, or if you use too many (overdose), serious or life threatening breathing problems that can lead to death may occur. - Taking fentanyl transdermal system with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) may cause severe drowsiness, decreased awareness, breathing difficulties, with slow or shallow breathing, coma, and death. - Never give anyone else your fentanyl transdermal system.
+When you first start using fentanyl transdermal system, when your dose is changed, or if you use too many (overdose), serious or life threatening breathing problems that can lead to death may occur. - Using fentanyl transdermal system with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) may cause severe drowsiness, decreased awareness, breathing difficulties, with slow or shallow breathing, coma, and death. - Never give anyone else your fentanyl transdermal system.
 They could die from using it.
-Store fentanyl transdermal system away from children and in a safe place to prevent stealing or abuse.
-Selling or giving away fentanyl transdermal system is against the law. - If the patch accidentally sticks to a family member while in close contact, take the patch off, wash the area with water, and get emergency help right away because an accidental exposure to fentanyl transdermal system can lead to death or other serious medical problems. - Proper disposal of fentanyl transdermal system after use and for unused patches when no longer needed: Fold the sticky sides of the patch together and flush down the toilet.
-Do not put patches in a trash can.
+Selling or giving away fentanyl transdermal system is against the law. - Store fentanyl transdermal system, securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home. - If the patch accidentally sticks to a family member while in close contact, take the patch off, wash the area with water, and get emergency help right away because an accidental exposure to fentanyl transdermal system can lead to death or other serious medical problems. - Dispose of expired, unwanted, or unused fentanyl transdermal system, by folding the patch so that the adhesive side of the patch adheres to itself, and immediately flushing down the toilet (if a drug take-back option is not readily available) [see Instructions for Use].
+Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.